c-mellor/SWBio-Data-Science-and-Machine-Learning-Assessment/README.md

 * The second 3D plot is a scatter plot and shows individual data points, instead of a surface.

 * The final 3D plot is a bar chart.
-Like the scatter plot it shows the increments of increasing time and frequency, unlike the surface plot which is continuous.
-However, the bar chart has depth to each data point, which the scatter plot doesn’t.
+Like the scatter plot, it shows the increments of increasing time and frequency, which aren't present in the continuous surface plot.
+In addition, the bar chart also has depth to each data point, which the scatter plot doesn’t.

 * The three 3D plots should look similar to the 2D plot of impedance against frequency if viewed along the time axis, and will resemble the 2D impedance difference against time graph if viewed along the frequency axis.